iamjad09/ELEVATEX-DEMO/README.md

 In the future, our program aims to:

-Create individualized learning paths based on the analyzed data of the registered employees in Saudi Arabia.
+Create individualized learning paths based on the analyzed data of the registered employees in Saudi Arabia[ELEVATEX-DEMO-main.zip](https://github.com/iamjad09/ELEVATEX-DEMO/files/12641933/ELEVATEX-DEMO-main.zip)
+.

 Provide real-time feedback and support by tracking their progress, and helping them to stay on track in career growth aspect.